AuraudZ/AuraudZ/README.md

 🌱 💬 Ask me about Life

-🌱 📫 How to reach me:
+🌱 📫 Reach  me on discord: Allusive#0370

 🌱 ⚡ Fun fact: I like C++